Ground Penetrating Radar

 We foster openness, reproducibility and re-use of research.
 We therefore encourage scientists to publish theoretical, computational and experimental methods and results in as much detail as possible, so that Readers can thoroughly understand and further develop the methods and/or easily reproduce the results.
-For this reason, there is no restriction on the paper length and supplementary material is most welcome (e.g., data, software, and any other useful electronic file).
+For this reason, there is no restriction on the paper length and supplementary material is most welcome (e.g., data, software, slides, videos, and any other useful electronic file).

 The scope of Ground Penetrating Radar spans all of the latest and emerging research in the GPR field.
 Thus, the journal topics cover:

 All manuscripts shall be submitted via the online submission form.
 Currently papers are published free of charge.